cakephp-fr/cookie-avertissement/README.md

-# CookieAvertissement plugin for CakePHP
+# CookieWarning plugin for CakePHP

 ## Installation